matthewphamilton/r4dev/content/en/docs/Model modules/Predict choice.md

 - Documentation
 weight: 97
 description: >
-  Using tools (soon to be formalised into ready4 framework modules) from the mychoice R package, it is possible todevelop choice models from responses to a discrete choice experiment survey.
+  Using tools (soon to be formalised into ready4 framework modules) from the mychoice R package, it is possible to develop choice models from responses to a discrete choice experiment survey.
 ---

 {{% pageinfo %}}